theatlasroom/tidbits/programming/frontend-engineering.md

 - Use of media queries allows targeting specific device capabilities
 - Not everyone is on a modern phone with a 4G connection
 - Web applications need to be accessible for all types of users
+- Often harder to retrofit into a project

 <details>
 <summary>Notes</summary>

 In the past web pages were designed to be used on desktop or laptop computers, typically with a fairly generous screen size and access to a mouse and keyboard.
 With the explosion of mobile phones, tablets and wearables, websites and web applications need to function for a wide range of types of users.
 Additionally, there are better tools availble for users with different abilities particularly users with poor eyesight, or those that might struggle with more common input devices.

+Accessibility is often mis-represented as something that only matters for users with different physical abilities, but the principles of web accessibility help ensure access for all types of users, such as:

+- users with a temporary disability (broken arm)
+- users with dyslexia or other reading disorders
+- users who may not speak the langauge the site was designed in

-With this increase in the use of multiple devices, with different screen sizes, browsers orientations and capabilities, it has become ever more challenging to design and develop web applications and pages that are performant, functional and look good across all devices.
+With the increase in the use of multiple devices, with different screen sizes, browsers orientations and capabilities, it has become ever more challenging to design and develop web applications and pages that are performant, functional and look good across all devices.

 Progress has also been made in cross-browser compatability, with a lot of modern web browsers sharing the same rendering engines, while not always the case, for the most part this has made it easier to ensure developers have the confidence their content looks the same (or close enough) for different users.